dgurudot/app/privacy-nd.md

 **_In Short:_** _We collect personal information that you provide to us._

-We collect personal information that you voluntarily provide to us when  registering at the  expressing an interest in obtaining information about us and services, when participating in activities on the  (such as posting messages in our online forums or entering competitions, contests or giveaways)  or otherwise contacting us.
+We collect personal information that you voluntarily provide to us when  registering at the  expressing an interest in obtaining information about us and services or otherwise contacting us.

 The personal information that we collect depends on the context of your interactions with us, the choices you make and the services and features you use.
 The personal information we collect can include the following: